jjfeng/jjfeng.github.io/joining.md

 ---

 We're always seeking talented AI engineers and post-doctoral researchers to join our research team.
-If any of the positions below interest you, please reach out!
+If you are interested, please reach out!
 Females and underrepresented groups are particularly encouraged to apply.

-## Applying
-If you are interested in either position, please submit the following materials to
+Please submit the following materials to
 <script type="text/javascript" language="javascript">
 <!--
 // Email obfuscator script 2.1 by Tim Williams, University of Arizona